99colorthemes/flash-demo-import/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for NNC Demo Import
+2. Search for Flash Demo Import
-3. Activate NNC Demo Import plugin from your Plugins page.
+3. Activate Flash Demo Import plugin from your Plugins page.
-4. Go to the Appearance -> NNC Demo Import
+4. Go to the Appearance -> Flash Demo Import

 == Frequently Asked Questions ==